diademiemi/Lineation/wiki/commands.md

 # Commands & Permissions

+## Info
+The command to use this plugin is `/lineation`.
+There is an alias set by default as `/ln`.
+Some commands require a WorldEdit selection, these can not be used from command blocks.

 #### Global commands
  - `/lineation help` - Show global commands
  - `/lineation help lines` - Shows commands relating to lines